Fortnite-API/py-wrapper/docs/migrating.rst

     *   - ``optimization_flags``
         - This is a new parameter that allows you to toggle certain optimizations on or off.
 This parameter is not required, and defaults to :meth:`~fortnite_api.OptimizationFlags.default` if not given.

-See the documentation for these parameters in :class:`fortnite_api.FortniteAPI`.
+See the documentation for these parameters in :class:`fortnite_api.Client`.

 Sync client
 ^^^^^^^^^^^